Oliviasirard0525/latinpractice/translation2.md

 **C. Translation**
 Please translate the passage into idiomatic English.
 **Once upon a time, Prometheus, the first son of Iapetus, made men out of mud.
 At the same time, Vulcanus was making women out of mud.
-Minerva gave a soul to this woman and all the gods sent her gifts. **
+Minerva gave a soul to this woman and all the gods sent her gifts.
+On account of this, she was given the name Pandora.
+Pandora was given by Jupiter to Epimetheus in marriage.
+Their daughter was Pyrrha, the first mortal. **

-ob id *nōmen* “Pandōra” ei **datum est**. *Pandōra* ab Iove in coniugium Epimetheō **data est**. *Fīlia* eōrum **erat** Pyrrha, prīma mortālis.
-Long ago, Prometheus
-At the same time,

-4. On account of this, was given the name the women of all gifts